 MINIMUM QUALIFICATIONS: Graduation from an accredited college or university with a Bachelor’s degree plus one year of work experience in program auditing or operations analysis, or an equivalent combination of education, training and experience, provided that the minimum degree requirement is met.

-- Advanced degree in a social science, public policy, or related field, and a background in conducting policy reviews for a government or non-profit organization
+- Advanced degree in a social science, public policy, or related field, and a background in conducting policy reviews or performance audits/evaluations for a government or non-profit organization

 - Knowledge of, and demonstrated interest in, law enforcement, criminal justice, and/or civil rights issues